 BuzzFeed News reports that “two federal law enforcement officials” have seen evidence that President Trump “directed” his former lawyer Michael Cohen to lie under oath when he testified before Congress about a Trump Tower project in Moscow.
 Special counsel Robert Mueller takes the unusual step of having his spokesman denounce the story as “not accurate.”
 BuzzFeed’s reporters and their editor vociferously insist that they and their unnamed sources are standing behind their account.

 Within 24 hours last week, what looked like a serious threat to the Trump presidency had collapsed into one big honking mess.
 Nor does it appear that we’re any closer to resolution.
+A number of media observers have pointed out that no other news organization has been able to confirm BuzzFeed’s reporting.
+That’s significant, of course.
+But no one has been able to knock it down, either.

 Last night on “Beat the Press” (above) we took on the BuzzFeed News blockbuster and talked about how much credence the media should give to a story that they hadn’t independently verified.
 Among other things, I said that BuzzFeed News has a good reputation and that it has owned the Trump Tower story.
 I’ll stand by that.